charliedondapati/containers/codespace-labs.md

 <br>

-11. In the right terminal, run a command to start a `watch` of pods in the roar namespace.
+11. In an available terminal, run a command to start a `watch` of pods in the roar namespace.
 The watch will continue running until we stop it.

 ```
 k get -n roar pods -w